chrisrosana/Two-Sorts-Applet/README.md

 To run the program:

-In the terminal:
+Clone or download this repo

-Type the command: javac TwoSorts.java
+In the terminal, type the command: javac TwoSorts.java

 HIT ENTER